View all posts

 The setup is much simpler: Purchase an eSIM plan online, receive a QR code or activation details via email, scan the code or enter the information in your phone's settings, and you're connected.
 No physical swapping needed.

 eSIM technology is relatively new but growing fast.
+Research cited by the GSMA eSIM Summit noted that GSMA Intelligence expected eSIM smartphone connections to reach around 1 billion by 2025.
 Most flagship smartphones released after 2018 support eSIMs, including recent iPhones, Google Pixels, and Samsung Galaxy models.

 Cost Comparison: Which Saves More Money?